The Rock visits Mississippi trailer park where he lived as a teen

 MEMPHIS, Tenn.
 (WREG)– Dwayne ‘The Rock’ Johnson took a trip down memory lane, visiting the trailer park in Walls, Mississippi, where he spent his teenage years.

-Bob Turner, the owner of the Lakeview Trailer Park, posted pictures on his Facebook page of Johnson with Walls alderman and former wrestling manager Bruno Lauer, also known as “Downtown Bruno.”
+Bob Turner, the owner of the Lakeview Trailer Park, posted pictures on his Facebook page of Johnson with Walls alderman and former wrestling manager Bruno Lauer, also known as “Downtown Bruno” and “Harvey Wippleman” in his WWE days.

 Johnson said Lauer took him in when he was just 15 and helped him start his wrestling career in Memphis.